blog posts

 • XML syntax is verbose and redundant compared to text-based data transfer formats such as JSON.

-• Redundancy in XML increases storage and transmission costs when the volume of data is large.
+• Redundancy in XML increases storage and transmission costs when the volume of data is significant.

-• An XML document is less readable compared to other textual data transfer formats such as JSON.
+• An XML document is less readable than other textual data transfer formats, such as JSON.

-• XML files are usually very large in size due to their verbose nature, this depends entirely on who is writing them.
+• XML files are usually very large due to their verbose nature; this depends entirely on who is writing them.

 • XML is not supported in Matrix format.